October Networking Night

 - Read how one EECS student used Career Services to find a job at: “Real stories.
 Real students.
 How I got the job: Adam Fargher”

 Having an on-line resume is just as important as having one on paper.
 Here’s are some tips to help you get started.

 And when building your professional network, be sure to join the Oregon State University EECS Alums Group on LinkedIn.
 Any EECS student (or alum) can join!

 The School of EECS has partnered with AfterCollege, a network for college students and recent grads who are looking for entry level jobs, internships, and other opportunities nationwide.

-If you have already set up your LinkedIn profile, visited these websites, been to IEEE Seminars and checked out Career Services' resources, but still have questions, email us with a specific question or area that you need help with.
+If you have already 1) set up your LinkedIn profile, 2) visited these websites, 3) participated in Networking Night, 4) attended the Industry Reception, 5) participated in the Career Fairs for engineering majors, and 6) utilized the Career Development Center's resources, but still have questions, email us with a specific question or area that you need help with.